COEN174-FORM/form/readme.txt

 OR

-Alternatively, in the install script, fill in the correct database creditials and the correct install directory.
+Alternatively, in the install script, fill in the correct database credentials and the correct install directory.
 Running the script will fetch our current version from GitHub.